Instructions to Authors

 Submissions -- both full papers and discussion notes -- on topics of special issues, past, present, and future, are especially welcome.
 They should be sent to:

-E-mail submissions are preferred but, if hardcopy is being sent, three copies of manuscripts are requested from authors in North America and preferred from others.
+E-mail submissions are preferred and all but universal.
 Submission implies that the paper has not been published and is not under consideration elsewhere and that all named authors approve of submission.

-Manuscripts must be typewritten or of what is called nearly letter quality, double-spaced (including footnotes), and on one side of 8½" x 11" or A4 bond paper with 1" or 3 cm margins all around and numbered.
+Manuscripts must be of good quality, double-spaced (including footnotes), and on one side of 8½" x 11" or A4 bond paper with 1" or 3 cm margins all around and numbered.
 An abstract (maximum 100 words) and an organized list of references must also be double-spaced at the end.

 Literature references in the form 'Jones ' are preferred to the less memorable ''.
-Text must be reproducible in TEX.
-All else must be supplied in photocopy of camera-ready form with location in the text clearly indicated.
-Authors should retain originals of non-textual material and a copy of the text, as submissions will not normally be returned.
+Text must be reproducible in TEX (references using the natbib package).
+All else must be supplied in publishable form with location in the text clearly indicated.
+Authors should retain originals of non-textual material and a copy of the text, as submissions will not be returned.

 Details of all funding sources for the work in question should be given in a separate section entitled 'Funding'.
 This should appear before the 'Acknowledgements' section.